Better Together: Cross and Joint Covariances Enhance Signal Detectability in Undersampled Data: Discussion

-While joint and cross covariances detect weaker signals than self covariances, neither is superior to the other, and both have strengths and weaknesses.
+While joint and cross covariances detect weaker signals than self covariances, neither is always superior to the other, and both have strengths and weaknesses.
 The joint covariance can detect an outlier even if the spike is extremely small in one of the two variables.
 This is not the case for the cross covariance, for which the product of the spike strengths, $ab$, must exceed the critical threshold.
 Yet, when the signal strengths of individual variables are similar, but dimensionalities are widely different, cross covariance bests the joint covariance.
 We confirmed numerically that this surprising result holds true for the latent feature model, which is a better model of actual data.

 At the very least, this suggests that different types of linear statistical methods, such as PLS or PCA on concatenated variables, should be used for data with different dimensionalities and different expected signal strengths, paralleling the investigation started in \cite{abdelaleem2024simultaneous}.
-And it is clear that principal component regression should never be used if the goal is to find correlations between two large-dimensional datasets with $O(1)$ linear latent variables mediating these correlations.
+This conclusion was also reached by another recent~\cite{léger2025highdimensionalpartialsquaresspectral} study using resolvent methods where it showed PLS-SVD could outperform individual PCAs.
+Overall, it is clear that principal component regression should never be used if the goal is to find correlations between two high-dimensional datasets with $O(1)$ linear latent variables mediating these correlations.
 Further, since the cross covariance approach becomes superior for dimensionally mismatched variables, where ``throwing out'' the poorly-sampled self covariance improves statistical power, it seems likely that there should be an intermediate linear method with an even better performance, which would still rely on the self covariance of the better sampled variable, while ignoring the one of the undersampled one.
-Finally, it is also interesting to explore if all of these traditional and nontraditional methods are just special cases of a single Bayes-optimal approach \cite{keup2024optimal}.